B. Differential expression using DESeq2 (Kallisto pathway)

 Questions

-• How do we import transcript-level quantification from Salmon or Kallisto into DESeq2?
+• How do we import transcript-level quantification from Kallisto into DESeq2?

 • What exploratory analyses should we perform before differential expression testing?